new-church/sc-www/content/contact/_index.md

 ---
-title: Contact Us and membership
+title: Contact us and membership
 description: Contact the Swedenborg Association of Australia
 ---